gilbarbara/colorizr/README.md

 ```

 **rgb2hsl(input: RGB | RGBArray): HSL**
-_convert a RGB object into a HSL object_
+_convert an RGB object into an HSL object_

 ```typescript
 import { rgb2hsl } from 'colorizr';